astronomer/docs/learn/airflow-setup-teardown.md

 - Use the `setups` argument in the `.as_teardown()` method
 - Directly link the setup and teardown tasks with a traditional dependency, for example by using a bit-shift operator (`>>`)

+In most cases how to set Setup/Teardown relationship is a matter of personal preference.
+If you are using `@setup` and `@teardown` decorators you cannot use the `setups` argument.

 #### `setups` argument

+You can tell Airflow that a task is a teardown task for a specific setup task by passing the setup task object to the `setups` argument of the `.as_teardown()` method.
+Note that if you do this, you do not need to call the `.as_setup()` method on the setup task anymore.

 <Tabs
     defaultValue="taskflow"